BOARD OF DIRECTORS

-Adriana Allman currently works on the Growth Team at Exygy, a social impact firm designing technology solutions for government institutions and nonprofit organizations.
-She also serves as a content creator with Hopelab, a social innovation lab, assisting in the creation of behavior change tech to increase resilience in LGBTQ+ youth.
-Since early 2020, she volunteers with the National Alliance on Mental Illness as a Certified Peer Support Specialist and with the Ann Arbor Mental Health Treatment Court helping to determine community-based treatment for nonviolent offenders with severe mental health conditions.
-Adri graduated from the University of Michigan’s Ross School of Business where she served as Wolverine Support Network’s Marketing & Outreach Director.
+Prior to Columbia, Adri worked at Exygy designing technology solutions for government and nonprofit organizations.
+She also assisted Hopelab, a social innovation firm, in the creation of behavior change tech to increase resilience in LGBTQ+ youth.
+After 16 years of competitive dance, Adri graduated from the University of Michigan’s Ross School of Business where she served as Wolverine Support Network’s Marketing & Outreach Director.

 Emily Lustig is a PhD student in Psychology at Georgia Tech with a concentration in Cognitive Aging.
 Her research in memory and aging emphasizes creating mental and behavioral changes to increase individuals’ self-regulation and awareness.
 At the University of Michigan, Emily was one of the founding directors of the Wolverine Support Network while serving as Student Body Vice-President alongside Bobby Dishell.
 She was also the Program Assistant for Beyond the Diag, where she created newsletters and events to build off-campus community and enhance the safety of more than 28,000 students.